Vinod9024/Vinod9024/README.md

-- 👋 Hi, I’m @Vinod9024
+- 👋 Hi, this is Vinod Kumar Uttera a Software Engineer with 2 years of experience
-- 👀 I’m interested in programming
+- working in the information and services industry in payments domain.
-- 🌱 I’m currently working as a Java Developer
+- Skilled in Java, SQL, Spring MVC, SpringBoot, HTML, CSS, JavaScript
 <!---
 Vinod9024/Vinod9024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.